amosbastian/fpl/docs/installation.rst

 Installing older versions
 -------------------------

-Older versions of fpl-python can be installed by specifying the version number as part of the installation command:
+Older versions of fpl can be installed by specifying the version number as part of the installation command:

 .. code-block:: bash